Boat Poker Run: Complete Planning Guide for Water Events

 Boat poker runs tend to generate more per participant than motorcycle events because:

-- - Higher entry fees are expected ($25-$100 per boat, sometimes per person)
+- - Higher entry fees are expected ($25-$100 per boat, sometimes per person) — see our guide to poker run prize structures for how to allocate that revenue

 - - Boat owners skew higher income than average — willing to spend on extras